 Join us in Copenhagen for the IWA World Water Congress & Exhibition

-You can learn more about the topics in this white paper and meet with dedicated water professionals from Denmark and around the world at the IWA World Water Congress & Exhibition in September 2022.
-The main theme of the Congress is also “Water for Smart Liveable Cities”.
+You can learn more about the topics in this white paper and meet with dedicated water professionals from Denmark and around the world at the IWA World Water Congress & Exhibition in 11-15th of September 2022.
+The main theme of the Congress is “Water for Smart Liveable Cities”.

 Visit the congress website and sign-up: www.worldwatercongress.org